michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 ## Luke 16

-1. AND he spake a parable to his disciples: There was a certain rich man who had a house-chief;Rab-baitho. and he was accused to him that his substance he wasted.
+1. AND he spake a parable to his disciples: There was a certain rich man who had a house-chief;

 2. And his lord called him, and said to him, What is this that I hear of thee? give me the account of thy house-headship; for thou canst no longer be house-chief unto me.